Xoeseko/sdg.market/README.md

 The takeaway for non-profit organizations is the transparent signaling of their non-profit impact investments, and their clear evolution of time.

-### Rewards for Contributions, Tasks and Actions :
+## Rewards for Contributions, Tasks and Actions :
 The primary way to generate tokens is through active contribution to projects.
 Every action shall be rewarded at some pre-defined rates.
 Here, we detail some "simple" as well as more sophisticated possible rules.
 These are propositions that explain the mechanisms, but in the end, the objective would be that each project's smart contract shall contain its own contribution reward rules.

 #### Simple Rule
 The simple rule involves no bargain on the value of performed task.
 It relies uniquely on the quantity of change made by an individual to a project.
 To make it simple and considering only written text (incl. code), one may consider a project as a long list of characters.
 This long list of characters changes at each contribution.
 The minimum number of character permutations to transform *string1* into *string2* (i.e., Levenshtein function) shall measure this quantity of change.

 A given quantity of change shall be rewarded with a quantity of tokens, as a function of current token value.
-So assuming that a project starts at value 100 #SDGs (with the #SDGs being the base unit of the SDG.Market), then a change of 100 bytes shall be rewarded with 1 token.
+So assuming that a project starts at value 100 #SDGs (with the #SDGs being the base (virtual) currency unit of the SDG.Market), then a change of 100 bytes shall be rewarded with 1 token.
 If the value of the project increases to 1000 #SDGs then the same contribution shall be rewarded 0.1 token.
 On the contrary, if the value soars to 10 #SDGs the same 100 bytes contribution is rewarded 10 tokens.

 share_attribution = bytes x value / price